smihael/kinect2_tracker/README.md

 # kinect2_tracker

-A working ROS wrapper for the KinectOne (v2) using libfreenect2
+A fork of https://github.com/mcgi5sr2/kinect2_tracker (ROS wrapper for Kinect One using libfreenect2) with experimental support for joint orientations.

 ## install